SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_i2c_follower/readme.md

 ## Overview

-- There are four I2C Master/Slave controllers - two in the MCU HP peripherals (I2C1, I2C2), one in the NWP/security subsystem and one in the MCU ULP subsystem (ULP_I2C).
+- There are three configurable I2C Master/Slave controllers in M4 - two in the MCU HP peripherals (I2C1, I2C2) and one in the MCU ULP subsystem (ULP_I2C).
 - The I2C interface allows the processor to serve as a leader or follower on the I2C bus.
 - I2C can be configured with following features
   - I2C standard compliant bus interface with open-drain pins